A SHORT HISTORY OF

 The research we have done into these Old Beers from the past 200 years, involved the whole membership who made and tested the recipes and the final recipes are only published when we are satisfied they represent the original beers as closely as we think they would have been at the time.
 Some of these beers have become classics amongst the membership, such as the 1750 and 1850 Porters which we believe to be so good that members make them frequently for their own cellars.

-Although we continue to brew beer from our brewery archives our current aims are to produce and evaluate quality beers of any type (both ancient and modern) and to help others to do so as well.
-We are committed to full-mash brewing but realise that ‘kit-brews’ may be a first step in the process of becoming an accomplished craft brewer.
-We will always welcome new members who wish to expand their knowledge from this basic level and we will provide the encouragement for them to take the next step forward.
+Although we continue to brew beer from our archive of the beers derived from old brewery recipe books, our current aims are to produce and evaluate quality beers of any type (both ancient and modern) and to help others to do so as well.
+We are committed to full-mash brewing but realise that ‘kit-brews’ may be a first step in the process of becoming an accomplished brewer.
+We welcome new members who wish to expand their knowledge from this basic level and we will provide the encouragement for them to take the next step forward.

 Whether you are novice or an experienced craft brewer why not come along and join a group of like-minded enthusiasts?